All Israel

 Eighteen countries, including the United States, have demanded that the terrorist organization Hamas release the remaining 133 hostages.
 All of the countries have citizens who are currently being held captive by Hamas in the Gaza Strip.

-In addition to the U.S., the declaration was signed by Great Britain, Brazil, Denmark, Germany, Canada, Argentina, Austria, France, Poland, Colombia, Hungary, Thailand, Spain, Romania, Bulgaria and Serbia.
+In addition to the U.S., the declaration was signed by Great Britain, Brazil, Denmark, Germany, Canada, Argentina, Austria, France, Poland, Portugal, Colombia, Hungary, Thailand, Spain, Romania, Bulgaria and Serbia.

 "We call for the immediate release of all hostages held by Hamas and Gaza now for over 200 days.
 They include our citizens," the world leaders said in a joint statement on Thursday.